dbsGen/CacheManager/README.md

 ##CacheManager for image

-this is a image version for CacheManager(after a few time I will upload the original version), it will help you to create a cache system. and it will transform image from data on not the main thread using GCD.
+this is a image version for CacheManager(after a few time I will upload the original version), it will help you to create a cache system. and it will transform image from data on a attached thread using GCD.

 ##Cache